loristns/Kadot/examples/README.md

 ```

 ## [❤ Sentiment analysis](https://github.com/the-new-sky/Kadot/blob/master/examples/sentiment_analysis.py)
-In this example, we use BayesClassifier to classify if a text is positive or negative.
-(This example is running on a very small dataset with a limited vocabulary.)
+In this example, we use ScikitClassifier (and a Naive Bayes classifer) to classify if a movie review is positive or negative.

 This works well :

 ```
-I'm a bit allergic to these flowers ! negative
+"I am never paying to see another Star Wars movie ever again." is negative
 ```

 ## [🔑 Donald Trump Tweets Keywords Extractor](https://github.com/the-new-sky/Kadot/blob/master/examples/trump_keyword.py)